Skip to Main Content

 What is the relationship between the Belknap County Delegation and the Gunstock Area Commission?

 Each of the five (5) Commissioners are appointed on a rotating basis to a five (5) year term by the Belknap County Delegation.
-The delagation approves all RAN or Bonds.

 What is the status of the four (4) ski jumps at Gunstock?

-Gunstock has four ski jumps, a 10 meter, 20 meter, 40 meter and 70 meter structure.
-The 10m, 20m, and 70mr was constructed and opened in 1936.
+Gunstock has four ski jumps, a 10 meter, 20 meter, 40 meter, and 70 meter structure.
+The 10m, 20m, and 70m were constructed and opened in 1936.
 The 40m was completed in 1949.

-Jump competitions were popular during the 1930’s to the 1970’s at this facility.
+Jump competitions were popular during the 1930s to the 1970s at this facility.
 US Olympic Trials were also held here.
 The last jump event occurred in 1993, with all jumps subsequently becoming unused and falling into disrepair.

 Is Gunstock ownership going to change in the future?